sowmya1283/hangman_python/README.md

 * I have also used Chat-GPT to understand the Hangman game and its features.
 [Chat-GPT](https://chatgpt.com/)

 ### **Honourable mentions**
-* Many thanks to my mentor, Richard Wells, who is always very helping and guiding me whenever I needed.
+* Many thanks to my mentor, Richard Wells, who is always guiding me and helping me with the project.
 He is very dedicated and kind person who   gave me valuable feedback and ideas to enhance the project.
-He is true inspirational and motivational for me in my current journey.
 * Many thanks to code institute student support, they always helped with python errors and tutored me whenever required.
 * Many thanks to code institute community in slack.
 * Many thanks to family and friends who are always an inspiration to me.